 Yes, it’s okay to mix whey protein with coffee.
 You can blend it or mix it in, whichever way is fine.
 Just know that protein powder may foam up when mixed with really hot coffee.
 If that bothers you, you can always wait for it to cool until adding your whey protein.

-Another option is to blend your coffee into your protein shake or smoothie which is exactly what I’m going to show you below.
+Another option is to blend your coffee into your protein shake or smoothie which is exactly what I’m going to show you in my version of an iced coffee protein shake recipe below.
 Read on to see why this combination might just be your next favorite breakfast treat!

 Does Coffee Make You Gain Weight?